gwilku/jscan-docs/jeep/jl.rst

 Now you're all set to enjoy the Off-Road Pages feature in your Jeep Wrangler JL! 🚙💨

-Jeep JL LED Tail Lamp settings JScan - this is general guide, it may be slightly different for your car
+Jeep JL LED Tail Lamp settings JScan
 =======================================================================

+.. note:: This is general guide, it may be slightly different for your car

 Basically there are 2 types of aftermarket LED lights